awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 # Configuring AWS Lambda for Amazon WorkMail<a name="lambda"></a>

+Use the **Run Lambda** inbound and outbound email flow rules to pass emails that match the rules to a Lambda function for processing\.

+When you use the **Run Lambda** rule for inbound emails, incoming emails that match the rule are passed to a Lambda function for processing before the emails are delivered to users' mailboxes\.

-Use the **Run Lambda** outbound email flow rule to pass rule\-matching emails to a Lambda function for processing after the email is sent\.
-When you use the **Run Lambda** rule, it sends the email and triggers the Lambda function at the same time\.
-The Lambda function does not affect the sending of the email\.
-For more information about outbound email flow rules, see [Outbound Email Rule Actions](email-flows.md#email-flows-rule-outbound)\.
+When you use the **Run Lambda** rule for outbound emails, outbound emails that match the rule are passed to a Lambda function for processing at the same time that the email is sent\.

+The Lambda function does not affect the sending or receiving of email\.
+For more information about inbound and outbound email flow rules, see [Managing Email Flows](email-flows.md)\.
 For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 **Note**
 Currently, Lambda email flow rules reference only Lambdas in the same AWS Region and AWS account as the Amazon WorkMail organization being configured\.